A delicacy from Italy, learn how to make lardo.

-Making lardo is an art, one that we were so enthralled with that I made the pilgrimage north to Colonnata in Tuscany just to try the lardo di colonnata, which is cured in white marble boxes and considered the best in the world.
+Making lardo is an art, one that we were so enthralled with that I made the pilgrimage north to Colonnata in Tuscany just to try the lardo di colonnata.
+Here it is cured in white marble boxes and considered the best in the world.

 Why Do People Eat Lardo